 We are soooooo lucky to have the NHS in the UK and if people could see what I have witnessed today, they would realise they have nothing to complain about!”

-If you would like to help more children like Jennifa and Lewis then please click here:
+If you would like to help more children like Jennifa and Lewis then please do get in touch or simply donate.

 We are grateful for all our supporters who make this work possible.

-You can also follow recent stories of our work and about patients like Jennifa and Lewis on Facebook.
+You can also follow recent stories of our work and read about children like Jennifa and Lewis on our Facebook link below.